cherrynoize/ctrl/README.md

 easily customizable tools for handling volume, brightness and battery information.

+## Modules

+### Battctl

+A minimal battery status and notification widget.

+### Lightctl

+A portable brightness control widget with `light` support.

+Compatible with different system backlight settings (Intel and AMD), and tries to figure it out in other cases.

+Pseudo-bilogarithmic brightness adjustment tones it down as you get closer to minimum and maximum values, giving you more fine-grained control over extreme cases.

+### Soundctl

+An alsamixer volume interface.

+### Spacer

+A dynamic fully customizable spacing widget.

+It's just a separator.

 ## Features

-- support for both text and visual mode
+- Both text and visual mode
-- `light` support
-- `alsamixer` for audio configuration
-- portability between Intel and AMD
-- tries to figure it on its own in other scenarios
-- mouse events support (1 to 5 by default)
+- Mouse events 1 to 5 implemented by default
-- pseudo-bilogarithmic brightness adjustment
-  (tones it down as you get closer to the extremes)
-- modular widget installation
+- Modular setup

 Unfortunately I've had to remove support for progressbar with text overlay because some parts were deprecated